 An engineering education offers numerous opportunities and opens doors to exciting and innovative careers.
 Learn more about the Engineering Transfer program at Lake Washington Institute of Technology (LWTech) and how we can support your educational pathway to becoming an engineer; start your journey today!

-There are two Engineering Transfer degrees offered at LWTech with a focus on specific engineering fields:
+There are three Engineering Transfer degrees offered at LWTech with a focus on specific engineering fields:

 LWTech is committed to meeting our student’s needs.
 We offer many options for courses to accommodate our student’s busy schedules.
 There are day, night, hybrid, and online options for math, science, and other general education courses.
 Students should meet with an advisor to get guidance in registering for courses that fit their schedule.